Can You Be Overweight But Fit?

-The authors of the new study also found that the duration of having the syndrome was linked with cardiovascular disease in a linear fashion, meaning, the longer the participants had the metabolic syndrome, the greater their risk was of cardiovascular-related events and deaths.
+The authors of the study also found that the duration of having the syndrome was linked with cardiovascular disease in a linear fashion, meaning, the longer the participants had the metabolic syndrome, the greater their risk was of cardiovascular-related events and deaths.

 This is not the first time scientists have learned that being fat but fit is tied with life-threatening problems like heart attacks, strokes, and heart failure.
 Similar findings have recently been reported in studies following large numbers of European2 and British3 populations.

-Being fat but fit “signals an opportunity for weight reduction, and prevention and management of existing metabolic syndrome components should be prioritized,” recommended the new study’s lead author Morgana Mongraw-Chaffin, PhD, of Wake Forest School of Medicine in Winston-Salem, N.C., and colleagues.
+Being fat but fit “signals an opportunity for weight reduction, and prevention and management of existing metabolic syndrome components should be prioritized,” recommended the study’s lead author Morgana Mongraw-Chaffin, PhD, of Wake Forest School of Medicine in Winston-Salem, N.C., and colleagues.

 Priority #1: A Healthy Lifestyle